katosys/portus/README.md

 h0tbird/portus:v2.0.5-3
 ```

+Browse to https://127.0.0.1 and setup the `portus` user with the password provided in `PORTUS_PORTUS_PASSWORD`.
+Do not fill the *New Registry* form until you have actually started the registry in step 4.

 ##### 4. Registry:

 Make sure any endpoint defined in `SSL_TRUST` is up and running before starting the registry.